albertvisser/modreader/readme.rst

 Depending on the file extension, appropriate parsing and transcription routines will be called.
+In the parsing, the philosophy of the module format - defining repeatable blocks of notes - is extended to the separation of instrument data.
+This should lead to files that are easily comparable across the various possible formats they were transcribed from..
 At the moment the following file types are recognized:

 - `.med`: OctaMed MMD0/MMD1 module format
 - `.mod`: (Amiga) SoundTracker module format
 - `.mid`: MIDI format
 - `.mmp`: LMMS project format
+- `.rpp`: Reaper project format (could be an older version)

-The latter two file types have possibilities to include a separate drum track (in which all the drum instruments have been put together).
+The latter three file types have possibilities to include a separate drum track, that is, one in which all the drum instruments have been put together.
 If this is the case the parsing routine will recognize this so that the instruments are presented in the right way.

 Dependencies: Python (3), PyQt5 for the most advanced version of the tool.
 If available, lxml is used for the xml parsing in mmpreader.